[Last updated June 13, 2024]

 To qualify for the child and dependent care credit, the following requirements must be met:

-• •Need for care: The older adult is not capable of self-care.
+• The older adult is not capable of self-care.

-• •Dependence of the older adult: The older adult is the taxpayer’s dependent or would have been if not for their maximum gross income amount and/or a joint filing with a spouse.
+• The older adult is the taxpayer’s dependent or would have been if not for their maximum gross income amount and/or a joint filing with a spouse.

-• •Necessity of care for employment: The taxpayer pays an outside care provider that enables the taxpayer to work or actively seek work.
+• The taxpayer pays an outside care provider that enables the taxpayer to work or actively seek work.

-• •Spousal qualifications: If married, the taxpayer’s spouse is also employed, a student, or disabled — in other words, they cannot provide care while the taxpayer is working.
+• If married, the taxpayer’s spouse is also employed, a student, or disabled — in other words, they cannot provide care while the taxpayer is working.

 For those seeking the credit for other dependents, the following requirements must be met:

-• •Dependence of the older adult: The older adult lives with the taxpayer, who pays over 50% of the individual’s living expenses.
+• The older adult lives with the taxpayer, who pays over 50% of the individual’s living expenses.

-• •Legal residency: The older adult is a U.S. citizen, national, or legal resident with a valid identification number.
+• The older adult is a U.S. citizen, national, or legal resident with a valid identification number.

-• •Spousal status: If the older adult is married, they did not file a joint return with their spouse.
+• If the older adult is married, they did not file a joint return with their spouse.

-• •Non-dependence of the taxpayer: The taxpayer looking to claim a dependent is not a dependent of anyone else.
+• The taxpayer looking to claim a dependent is not a dependent of anyone else.

 Caregivers who are unsure whether they can claim an older adult as a dependent should speak with a trusted tax professional.
-They also can use an IRS interactive tool to determine eligibility.
+They also can use the IRS interactive tool to determine eligibility.

 Family caregivers and employment taxes

 In addition to tax deductions and credits, special tax rules for family caregivers apply.
-Caregivers are typically considered employees of the individual for whom they provide services.
+Some caregivers are considered employees of the individual for whom they provide services.
 If the caregiving employee is a family member, the employer may not need to pay employment taxes; however, the employer must still report any caregiver compensation.